 WHO WE ARE

-Our organization, Your House Fitness, includes at the time of writing a group of personal trainers and clinical support staff.
+Our company, Your House Fitness Inc., includes at the time of writing a group of personal trainers, kinesiologists, registered massage therapists and clinical support staff.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include computer consultants, bookkeepers and accountants, credit card companies, website managers, and lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.